The scheme is open to small and medium sized businesses based in Derbyshire with up to 250 staff and micro-business with up to 10 staff.

 Green entrepreneurs scholarship fund

-A training fund to support individuals to retrain with skills to enable them to enter the field of alternative energy. £100,000 will be made available through this fund.
+A training fund is available to support individuals to retrain with skills to enable them to enter the field of alternative energy.
+Individuals can access up to £1,500 for training costs. £100,000 will be made available through this fund.
 Find out more about how to apply for a scholarship fund on this page.

 Green entrepreneurs small grant fund

-Grants of £10,000 to £20,000 for new and existing businesses with game changing proposals in alternative energy, clean fuel and carbon reduction. £500,000 will be made available through this fund.
+Grants of £6,000 to £20,000 for new and existing businesses and communities with proposals in alternative energy, clean fuel and carbon reduction with a minimum project spend of £15,000 and a maximum intervention rate of 40%. £500,000 is available through this strand.

 Green entrepreneurs demonstrator fund

 £1.2 million set aside for a small number of high quality projects from entrepreneurs wanting to establish green, alternative energy or low carbon initiatives in Derbyshire to provide community heat and power schemes.
 The minimum grant available through this fund would be £100,000.
-Applications for this fund have now closed.
-We'll add any future opportunities.
 To discuss your proposal, email email@example.com

 How the Green Entrepreneurs Fund programme works